 An Activity List is available to identify new activities that applicants can install or adopt.
+"Activities" are conservation practices and enhancements.
 “Enhancement” means a type of conservation activity used to treat natural resources and improve conservation performance.
 Enhancements are installed at a level of management intensity that exceeds the sustainable level for a given resource concern, and those directly related to a practice standard are applied in a manner that exceeds the minimum treatment requirements of the standard.

-The Illinois Supplement to CSP 2018 Enhancements provides additional guidance and criteria for several of the available enhancements.
-In addition, the Illinois Supplement to CSP 2018 Enhancements provides information about the available resource conserving crop rotations.
+The Illinois Supplement to CSP 2021 Enhancements provides additional guidance and criteria for several of the available enhancements.

 Ranking Process and Criteria